geogardenclub/geogardenclub.github.io/docs/admin-guide/feature-management/chapters.md

 GGC needs to ensure that Chapter instances partition the world: every tuple of (country code, region, postal code) maps to exactly one Chapter.

-The set of Chapters in GGC are manually maintained through this admin page.
+The set of Chapters in GGC are maintained through this admin page.